-Our Maths department offers a range of activities for schools, such as an Exploring Maths event, Science festival and a series of talks from academics.
+Our Maths Department offers a range of activities for schools, such as a conference for Year 12 students (Exploring Maths) in June, Public lectures, Taster days, Science festival and a series of talks from academics.

-All our activities are available to schools who are members of the Royal Holloway Connect Scheme.
+All our activities are available to schools subject to capacity.

 During the day there are mathematical talks, short quizzes and campus tours.